AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/architecturalPatterns.md

 Data lakes store large amounts of unstructured and structured data in its native format.
 Unlike data warehouses, data is processed, cleaned up, and transformed during analysis to enable faster loading speeds, making them ideal for big data processing, machine learning, or predictive analytics.
 However, they require expertise in data engineering, which limits the set of people who can use the data, and if they’re not properly maintained, data quality can deteriorate over time.
 Data lakes also make it more challenging to get real-time queries as the data is unprocessed, so it still potentially needs to be cleaned, processed, ingested, and integrated before it can be used.

 **Data lakehouse**
 A data lakehouse merges these two approaches to create a single structure that allows you to access and leverage data for many different purposes, from BI to data science to machine learning.
 In other words, a data lakehouse captures all of your organization’s unstructured, structured, and semi-structured data and stores it on low-cost storage while providing the capabilities for all users to organize and explore data according to their needs.

+## **Other Notable Architectures**

+Lambda, Kappa, etc. To do.